top of page

 What Contributes to Lateral Epicondylitis?

-Several factors may contribute to tendon irritation in this region, including:
+Several factors may contribute to tendon irritation or overload around the outside of the elbow, including:

 • Repetitive gripping activities

-• Limited mobility in the wrist or shoulder
+• Limited mobility in the wrist or elbow

 How Manual Therapy May Help